edgio-docs/edgio-docs/src/guides/develop/cli.md

 {{ FULL_CLI_NAME }} use {{ PACKAGE_VERSION}}
 ```

-Before deploying your site, verify that all functionality, including request/response data, is as expected.
+Before deploying your property, verify that all functionality, including request/response data, is as expected.

 ## Commands {/* commands */}